thoughtbot/backbone-js-on-rails/book/views_and_templates/composite_views.md

   now be reused on other domain objects with comments
-- The task view performs better, since adding new comments or updating the task details will only re-render the pertinent section, instead of re-rendering the entire task ` comments composite
+- The task view performs better, since adding new comments or updating the task details will only re-render the pertinent section, instead of re-rendering the entire composite of task and comments

 In the example app, we make use of a composite view on `TasksIndex` located at `app/assets/javascripts/views/tasks_index.js`.
 The situation is similar to